HawaiianSpork/recipes/johnLockePancakes.md

  1. melt the butter and clarify by scooping off the solid parts.
 Set it aside.
  2. Put the whole eggs and egg yolks in a large bowl.
 Beat with a whisk or hand-held mixer until well combined.
  3. Add the flour and beat until smooth and completely combined.
-Add 6 Tablespoons of the cream to the egg flour mixture and mix until combined.
-While stirring or beating, pour in the melted butter.
+ 4. Add 6 Tablespoons of the cream (from the 1.5 cups) to the egg flour mixture and mix until combined.
+ 5. While stirring or beating, pour in the melted butter.
-    Add the remaining cream and orange blossom water and stir to combine.
+ 6. Add the remaining cream and orange blossom water and stir to combine.
 Grate 1/2 a nutmeg and stir into batter.
- 5. Heat skillet to level 5 and wait until a drop of water skitters across the surface.
+ 8. Heat skillet to level 5 and wait until a drop of water skitters across the surface.
- 6. Pour approximately half a cup of batter into the center of the pan and spread by swirling the pan to create an 8-inch pancake.
+ 9. Pour approximately half a cup of batter into the center of the pan and spread by swirling the pan to create an 8-inch pancake.
-    Cook for 1 minute or until the edges of the pancake lift and appear lacy and the middle looks mostly set.
-Flip the pancake and cook for an additional 30 seconds.
+    Cook for 4 minute or until the edges of the pancake lift and appear lacy and the middle looks mostly set.
+Flip the pancake and cook for an additional 2 minutes.

 Repeat until your batter is gone.
 Serve the pancakes immediately.